casework/CASE-Mapping-Template-Stubs/README.md

 1. we load the ontology ttl files directly, implying the graph is blank.
 The uco ontology can be loaded via case_utils load_subclass_hierarchy.
 Because it loads the uco ontology as well, some of the uco ontology will be generated too due to it being present in the triple preprocessing.

 2. in `generate.py`, there is another 'obs_prefix' commented out which uses the direct uco ontology prefixes instead of being padded with "uco-", use it you want a stand-alone uco object with its original vocabulary prefixes: eg. case uses "uco-core" while the uco ontology uses "core".

+3. The code queries the graph for all triples with sh:property and sh:path to build the entire list, therefore classes that do not have direct properties (properties not from superclass inheritence) will not be geneated using the `--short True` flag.
+By default, the flag is set to `--short False` which additionally tries to pull triples that declare a subclass from a superclass, thereby adding superclass properties to the stub.